Prime Minister of Armenia

-The prime minister of Armenia (Հայաստանի Հանրապետության վարչապետ) is the head of government and most senior minister within the Armenian government, and is required by the constitution to "determine the main directions of policy of the Government, manage the activities of the Government and coordinate the work of the members of the Government."
+The prime minister of the Republic of Armenia (Հայաստանի Հանրապետության վարչապետ) is the head of government and most senior minister within the Armenian government, and is required by the constitution to "determine the main directions of policy of the Government, manage the activities of the Government and coordinate the work of the members of the Government."
 Also, according to the constitution, the prime minister heads the Security Council, which prescribes the main directions of the country's defense policy; thus, the prime minister is effectively the commander-in-chief of the Armed Forces of Armenia.
 Nikol Pashinyan is the current prime minister.
 He took the office on 8 May 2018 following the resignation of Serzh Sargsyan.

 History

 Original role

 The office of prime minister was first established in 1918 with the foundation of the First Republic of Armenia.
 The prime minister chosen by the National Council of Armenia and was accountable for international, domestic and regional issues.
-The first Prime Minister became Hovhannes Katchaznouni whose cabinet was made up from five members, all of which were from ARF.
+The first prime minister became Hovhannes Katchaznouni whose cabinet was made up from five members, all of which were from ARF.
 In addition, a ministry of interior was created, whose first head was Aram Manukian.
 It vanished when the First Republic of Armenia was incorporated into the Transcaucasian Socialist Federative Soviet Republic and then transferred into a full Soviet republic.